department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-07-13 - Platform Wide Documentation vs Component Specific Documentation Locations.md

 The Platform currently has two centralized locations for documentation:
 * The (Platform website)[https://depo-platform-documentation.scrollhelp.site/index.html], which uses (Scroll Viewport)[https://www.k15t.com/software/scroll-viewport/scroll-viewport-for-confluence-cloud] to display specific content hosted in Confluence.
 This website hosts the following types of content:
-    * **“Getting started”** content for onboarding VFS team members to working on the Platform
+    * **“Getting started”** content for onboarding VFS team members to work on the Platform
     * **“Developer docs”** content about writing and submitting code for review
     * **“Research and design”** content for adhering to the Platform’s guidance for research and design
     * **“Analytics and insights”** content, such as for analytics, KPI dashboards, and monitoring